SpyridonasPafios/Simulation-of--5G-Core-Network-w--Microservices/README.md

 ```

 ## Updates
-For each Microservice that changed run Delete, then Build and Apply.
+For each Microservice that changed run Delete, then Build & Push and Apply.
 Finally go to [Re-Run](#re-run)

 ### Delete